 Step 1 of your wardrobe overhaul: Real Life vs. Fantasy Life

 When I was first starting off as a styling assistant, my boss and I would play this game called fantasy life which meant that as we walked through expensive department stores and designer boutiques in Beverly Hills we would describe the fantasy life scenario where we would wear a specific piece.
 For example, “this raw silk tiered Dries van Noten dress is what I wear to the secret after party for Harry and Meghan’s wedding party at the underground dive bar in London.”
 In real life it’s just the raw silk tiered Dries van Noten dress that would sit in the back of my closet because my kids would likely ruin it if I actually wore it.

-My point is that a lot of times when we shop, we buy beautiful things that we love but that don’t fit our lifestyle.
+My point is that a lot of times when we shop, we buy beautiful things that we love but that don't fit our lifestyle.
 We collect things like this and then wonder why when we walk into our closet full of clothes to get dressed and feel like we have nothing to wear.
 The point is to have a closet full of clothes that you want to wear for what you actually do in your real life, this is key for your wardrobe overhaul!

-To begin, keep a log of what you actually wear all day, every day for one to two weeks.
+To begin your wardrobe overhaul, keep a log of what you actually wear all day, every day for one to two weeks.
 Write everything down.
 Then afterwards, sit down and evaluate what you actually wore.
 Categorize the items like so: